eliJaimes/AngularBootCampExercisePart4/NOTES.md

 - Create basic layout to render capabilities on the UI
 - Use the formArrayName directive to wire the capabilities resumeForm property

+## Create dynamic capabilities piece on the UI

+- Create necessary structures to wire the description and title properties according to the capabilities field length